Biology and Health Division

 This community comprises 40 research teams spread across 9 research units (CBS, CRBM, IGF, IGH, IGMM, IRIM, IRCM, LBN, LPHI).

-The Quantitative Biology community, whose teams are supported by prestigious grants (ERC, ATIP-Avenir, Bettencourt-Schueller, etc.), coordinates and/or participates in several projects designated as part of the “Programme d’Investissements d’avenir”: the Integrative Structural Bioinformatics project (Bip-Bip) and three national infrastructures in the fields of optical imaging (France Bio-Imaging—FBI), structural biology (French Integrated Structural Biology Infrastructure—FRISBI), and chemoinformatics (ChemBioFrance).
+The Quantitative Biology community, whose teams are supported by prestigious funding sources (ERC, ATIP-Avenir, Bettencourt-Schueller, etc.), coordinates and/or participates in several projects designated as part of the “Programme d’Investissements d’avenir”: the Integrative Structural Bioinformatics (Bip-Bip) project and three national infrastructures in the fields of optical imaging (France Bio-Imaging—FBI), structural biology (French Integrated Structural Biology Infrastructure—FRISBI), and chemoinformatics (ChemBioFrance).
 In addition, several teams working in this field are key players in prestigious international networks (Physics of Living Systems, LifeTime).

 Oncology